This is the eighth of twelve steps in Monbourquette’s forgiveness. How do you keep relationships open in your family?

 It all turns out to be different and more complex than we thought.

 A deep injury also forces us to look for a deeper identity.
-When our old self-image is damaged or even shattered, we have the choice: to mourn this for a lifetime or to go deeper and search for a new self-image from that depth.
+When our old self-image is damaged or even shattered, we have a choice.
+We can mourn this for a lifetime, or we can go deeper.
+From that depth, we can search for a new self-image.

 It helps to break this big question down into smaller questions.